New York City Reportedly Considering Plan To Bury Bodies In City Parks As Coronavirus Deaths Surge

 “I’m not going into details,” he said.
 “I don’t think it’s a great thing to be talking about.”

 The city has become the epicenter of the coronavirus outbreak in the United States, with close to 68,000 confirmed cases through midday on Monday.
 As the New York Times reported, the city is bracing for an even bigger rush of cases ahead and a critical shortage of needed medical supplies.
-In a new conference on Sunday, de Blasio said that that city enough had enough of these supplies to last a few days, with just 135 ventilators on reserve but needing between 1,000 an 1,500 more just to make it through to next week.
+In a new conference on Sunday, de Blasio said that that city had enough of these supplies to last a few days, with just 135 ventilators on reserve but needing between 1,000 and 1,500 more just to make it through to next week.

-The city has already responded to the increase in hospitalization by calling on medical professionals from outside the state help and building temporary hospitals.
+The city has already responded to the increase in hospitalization by calling on medical professionals from outside the state to help and build temporary hospitals.
 That includes a field hospital built over the course of a little more than two days in Central Park, taking overflow patients from the Mount Sinai Hospital system.